 Establishing or modifying a child support arrangement can be a complicated and frustrating process.
 Since both parents have a duty to support the child, it is vital that they work together to come up with an arrangement that is in the child’s best interest.
 Unfortunately, this isn’t always the case, as personal or legal issues can create tension during litigation.

-California Family Code sections 4050-4076 outlines the guidelines for child support.
-According to the Code:
+California Family Code Sections 4050-4076 outline the guidelines for child support.
+According to the code:

-Custodial Parent - A custodial parent is a parent with whom the child will spend the majority of their time.
-As such, they assume a large share of the day-to-day responsibilities for the child.
+- Custodial parent – A custodial parent is a parent with whom the child will spend the majority of their time.
+As such, they assume a large share of the day-to-day responsibilities of the child.
 The rights of the custodial parent vary depending on how the court divides physical and legal responsibilities between each parent.

-Non-Custodial Parent - A non-custodial parent does not have physical custody of their child according to the decision of the court.
-Although the non-custodial parent does not have primary custody of the child, they may still have equal legal custody rights, which includes making decisions on behalf of the child.
+- Noncustodial parent – A noncustodial parent does not have physical custody of their child according to the decision of the court.
+Although the noncustodial parent does not have primary custody of the child, they may still have equal legal custody rights, which include making decisions on behalf of the child.

 In California, child support ends once the child turns 18 years.
 If the child is still in high school at the age of 18, child support ends when the child graduates or turns 19, whichever comes first.